AmigaPorts/SDL/docs/README-amigaos4.md

 A renderer is a subsystem that can do 2D drawing.
 There are 3 renderers: software, OpenGL ES 2.0 and compositing.

 Software renderer is always available.
-Pixels are plotted by the CPU so this is usually a slow option.
+This is the slowest option but emulator users may need to use this one.

 OpenGL ES 2.0 renderer uses ogles2.library (and Warp3D Nova).

 Compositing renderer uses AmigaOS 4 graphics.library for accelerated drawing.
 However, blended lines and points are not accelerated since compositing doesn't support them.
-Compositing renderer supports only 32-bit bitmaps.
-If (Workbench) screen mode is 16-bit, color format conversion can slow things down.
+Compositing renderer supports ARGB8888, IYUV and YV12 texture formats.
+Compositing renderer is the default one.

 It's possible to select the preferred renderer before its creation, like this: